alejandroereyes/gatherer/README.md

     <li>Fixtures are particularly useful for global semi-static data stored in the database.</li>
     <li>The go-to build strategy for factory_girl should be build_stubbed unless there is a need for the object to be in the database during the test.</li>
     <li>Avoid defining associations automatically in factory definitions.
 Set them test by test, as needed.
 You'll wind up with more manageable test data.</li>
+    <li>Use partial doubles when you want to ensure most of your object behavior.
+User full doubles when the behavior of the stubbed object doesn't matter-only its public interface does.</li>
   <ol>